History of BMX (1978 - 1979)

-Seen here an article of the so-called Goodwill Tour, organized by mr. Tadashi Inoue in co-operation with Mongoose USA.
+Seen here an article of the so-called Goodwill Tour, organized by Mr. Tadashi Inoue in co-operation with Mongoose USA.
 Later on that year, Mr. Inoue would travel to the USA with a small BMX team to take part in the JAG BMX World Championships in Indionapolis.
 There he would meet among others with Gerrit Does.
 A life long friendship between Mr. Inoue and Mr. Does started there.

 April 21st., first official BMX race in Holland.

 The first official S.F.N. - BMX race at a schoolyard in Veldhoven, a small town close to Eindhoven-Holland.
 Due to the fact that the first official BMX track was not finished yet, we had to improvise and have our 1st meeting in 1979 on a schoolyard (participants: 27).
 Among them the very first S.F.N. license holder, with number 1; Nico Does.

 April 27th., official Press-conference and introduction of the sport of BMX in Holland.

 BMX: The silent alternative.
 Presentation of S.F.N. sponsors (Wrangler, Gazelle and Tivoli).
 Location: Akademisch Genootschap at Eindhoven - Holland.
 Present representatives of the BCB (Belgium BMX) and the FFB (French BMX) as well as from the MON (motorcycle fed.).
 People from 1 of the four National TV stations at the time, regional and district New-papers, National bicycle (business) magazine etc. were present.
 Special quest Pierre Karsmakers.
 Pro moto-cross rider racing in the USA for YAMAHA and importer of the first BMX bikes and products from 1976 on.
 Mentioned sponsors above were contracted by Bert Ikelaar of buro INTERSPONSOR, on behalf of the S.F.N.